OC Transpo: 2010s: Confederation Line and bus collisions

-In December 2012, Ottawa City Council approved a major infrastructure project to build a 12.5 km east–west LRT line, the Confederation Line through the downtown to replace the existing BRT by 2019.
+In December 2012, Ottawa City Council approved a major infrastructure project to build a 12.5 km east–west light metro line, the Confederation Line through the downtown.
+Construction of the line began in 2013.

-On September 18, 2013, a double-decker OC Transpo bus (#8017), running on Route 76 from Barrhaven to downtown at 8:48 a.m., collided with a Toronto-bound Via Rail passenger train at a level crossing, equipped with active warning systems, near Fallowfield Station in Ottawa's southwest end.
+On 18 September 2013, a double-decker OC Transpo bus, running on Route 76 from Barrhaven to downtown at 8:48 a.m., collided with a Toronto-bound Via Rail passenger train at a level crossing, equipped with active warning systems, near Fallowfield Station in Ottawa's southwest end.
 Six people on the bus (including the driver) were killed and at least 30 others were injured, of which at least eight were critically injured.
 There were no injuries or fatalities to passengers or crew of the train.
 The cause of the accident is unknown at this time.
 It was announced the following year that Route 76 would be retired and changed to route 72 in recognition of those who died in the accident.

-Incidentally, this route was spotted under a crossing gate at the Barrhaven Crossing Plaza on November 6, 2014; although no accident occurred, it sparked a lot of fear and questions in Barrhaven on whether these crossings are safe.
+Incidentally, this route was spotted under a crossing gate at the Barrhaven Crossing Plaza on 6 November 2014; although no accident occurred, it sparked a lot of fear and questions in Barrhaven on whether these crossings are safe.

-On January 11, 2019, another accident involving a double decker occurred, this time at Westboro station.
+On 11 January 2019, another accident involving a double decker occurred, this time at Westboro station.
 The bus, operating Route 269, collided with the station's shelter shearing off part of the roof.
 Three people were killed (initially reported as two passengers, and one bystander from the platform.
 Later corrected to all three deaths were passengers) and 23 people were injured.

-After several delays, the Confederation Line opened to the public on September 14, 2019.
+After several delays, the Confederation Line opened to the public on 14 September 2019.
 This line is also marketed as O-Train Line 1.